What are 3 important skills for teamwork and collaboration?

 You can pick the method that makes the most sense for both your message and the people receiving it.

-2. Respect for diversity
+2. Respect for diversity in the workplace

-Every person working for your company is unique, and their approaches to collaboration and teamwork are too.
+Every person working for your company is unique, and their approaches to collaboration at work and teamwork are too.
 Effective workplace communication may come more easily to some of your staff than to others for a variety of reasons, including cultural background, language skills, generation, employment experience, or disability.

 Diversity, equity, and inclusion (DEI) are an essential part of building a workplace culture where everyone feels empowered to speak up – and encouraged to listen to each other.
 It takes real work to build an inclusive workplace culture.
 It’s important that employers consider the needs of all their employees and that they bring in staffers who can help further the organizations’ DEI goals.
 But it’s also a pretty big tell if you talk the talk about diversity but have a homogenous (or shrinking!) workforce.

-Create safe physical and online spaces for conversation among marginalized communities, use tools like auto translation to make your internal communication resources accessible, and intentionally make room for contributions from staff members with less visibility.
+Create safe physical and online spaces for conversation among marginalized communities, use tools like auto translation to make your internal workplace communication resources accessible, and intentionally make room for contributions from staff members with less visibility.

 Your employees are more likely to actively collaborate and work together when they feel valued and appreciated by their colleagues and leadership.